TCR's Weekly Market Summary...

 For the week...
 A bearish Cattle on Feed Report, tariff & trade war worries, a Dow Jones that lost 1,400 points this week, combined with continuing concerns about increasing supplies of beef in the near future drove all market factors lower.

 This week's Drought Monitor map shows why cattle left wheat pasture and went into feedyards early, which will definitely affect feedyard placements in upcoming months.

 Change from Previous Day: -2.05%

 Change from 10 Days Ago: -6.28%

 60 Day Market Trendline

-Each daily factor is the aggregate weighted total of the Gain/(Loss) for 12 market indicators compared to the previous trading day.
+Each factor is the weighted total of the Gain/(Loss) for 12 major market indicators compared to the previous trading day.

-The views expressed in the content below are included in the WMS because we found them to be of interest but do not necessarily reflect the views of The Cattle Range.
+The articles below are included in the WMS because we found them to be of interest but do not necessarily reflect the views of The Cattle Range.

 Weekly Market Overview: